Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 sampsize |

 The size of total samples to draw for the training data.
 If sampling with replacement, the default value is the length of the training data.
-If sampling without replacement, the default value is two-thirds of the length of the training data. |
+If samplying without replacement, the default value is two-third of the length of the training data. |

 sample.fraction |

-If this is given, then sampsize is ignored and set to be round(length(y) * sample.fraction).
+if this is given, then sampsize is ignored and set to be round(length(y) * sample.fraction).
 It must be a real number between 0 and 1 |

 mtry |

 The number of variables randomly selected at each split point.
-The default value is set to be one-third of the total number of features of the training data. |
+The default value is set to be one third of total number of features of the training data. |

 nodesizeSpl |

 Minimum observations contained in terminal nodes.
-The default value is 5. |
+The default value is 3. |

 nodesizeAvg |

 Minimum size of terminal nodes for averaging dataset.
-The default value is 5. |
+The default value is 3. |

 nodesizeStrictSpl |